plainblack/ving/ving/docs/subsystems/ui.md

 ```

 ## Composables
+Composables are reactive data functions that can only be used in script setup, other composables, or lifecycle hooks.

-Each of these also has documentation of how to use them in the form of JSDocs in the source code.
+>Each of these also has documentation of how to use them in the form of JSDocs in the source code.

 ### adminLinks()
 Returns a data structure for use with the `PanelNav` component.